The Downside of Seeking Change

 But, if we examine the notion of change or seeking from this perspective, we usually find a rejection of our present state, sense of self, or circumstances first.
 Can you see that?
 Why else would we want to change or feel the desire or drive to seek change?

 This is the conundrum of seeking change.
-It’s a puzzle and a bind because to reject our present experience, we have to contract, we have to pull away from our experience, push away our experience, or put a barrier between us and our experience.
+It’s a puzzle and a bind because to reject our present experience, we have to contract, pull away from it, push it away, or put a barrier between us and it.

-If we are seeking love, acceptance, knowledge, success, or fame – how does our present experience feel?
+If we are seeking love, acceptance, knowledge, success, or fame, how does our present experience feel?
 What’s it like to experience the lack of what we seek?
 What will our experience be like when we get what we want?
-In short, it’s not how circumstances change but how do we change, do we change?
-How does change affect the experience of our present experience?
+In short, it’s not how circumstances change, but how we change.
+Do we change?
+How does change affect our present experience?

 What we seek is right here.
 What’s needed is not seeking change but not rejecting our present experience.
 What we need is a more productive orientation to change.
-When we let go of the seeking, let go of the rejecting, and assume the inward direction toward our experience that is most conducive to organic change – things start to change without the seeking, without all of the effort, without all of the false starts and disappointments that follow.
+When we let go of striving and rejecting, and assume an inward direction toward our experience that is most conducive to organic change, things start to change without the seeking, without all the effort, and without the false starts and disappointments that follow.

 When we’re closer to ourselves, we’re more intimate with our situation and more in touch with our capacities.
-Being closer to ourselves, we see things more clearly, and more openness arises in seeing things more clearly.
+Being closer to ourselves, we see things more clearly, and more openness arises from this clearer vision.

 There can, of course, be some reactivity toward what arises, but we can be open to that.
 We can be open to allowing ourselves time for change.

-If we seek love and are open to our present experience, we may find a longing for love, which may lead to an emptiness of love.
+If we seek love and are open to our present experience, we may discover a longing for love, which can lead to a sense of emptiness.
 If we accept our experience, if we remain open to our experience of our experience, we can discover many things about how our experience got shaped this way.
 As the process continues, our whole relationship with love and ourselves unfolds.
-Being open to our experience allows our experience to unfold naturally.
+Being open to our experience allows experience to unfold naturally.

 What we discover is that being open to our experience of our experience in the present is the path – the spiritual journey.

-So this is my invitation – openness toward our experience in the present moment.
+This is the invitation: to be open to our experience in the present moment.
 If there is rejection, we’re open to that.
 If there is peace, we’re open to that.
 We don’t choose sides – we are open to the experience of our experience.

 This doesn’t mean we act out, letting our compulsions run the show, or allow the ego to discharge the energy building in us for change and transformation because it is uncomfortable, inconvenient, or fear-provoking.